Der Januskopf: Production

 Director F. W. Murnau in 1920.

 The film was developed under the name Schrecken (lit.
 'Terror') and directed by F.W.
-Murnau at an early point of what would become authors Gary Don Rhodes and Bill Kaffenberger described as "illustrious career in Germany and America."At this point, Murnau had only directed three feature films.
+Murnau at an early point of what authors Gary Don Rhodes and Bill Kaffenberger described as his "illustrious career in Germany and America."
+At this point, Murnau had only directed three feature films.

-The film is based on Robert Louis Stevenson's novella Strange Case of Dr Jekyll and Mr Hyde (1886).The screenplay for the film was written by Hans Janowitz.Exactly when the film titled Schrecken was shot is hard to determine.
-One published production calendar suggest it was shot in late February 1920 but as the cinematographer for the film Karl Freund was not reported as hired until March 6, it is possible it was shortly after.Little is known about the film's production outside an industry trade later claiming that star Conrad Veidt had to "undergo training to be able to take his shaggy hair and turn it into something fashionable."
+The film is based on Robert Louis Stevenson's novella Strange Case of Dr Jekyll and Mr Hyde (1886).
+The screenplay for the film was written by Hans Janowitz.
+Exactly when the film titled Schrecken was shot is hard to determine.
+One published production calendar suggests it was shot in late February 1920 but as the film's cinematographer Karl Freund was not reported as hired until 6 March, it is possible it was shortly later.
+Little is known about the film's production outside of an industry trade magazine later claiming that star Conrad Veidt had to "undergo training to be able to take his shaggy hair and turn it into something fashionable."

+The surviving screenplay and additional production materials suggest that this work was the first in film history to introduce and utilise the "moving camera".
+In a scene where the doctor ascends the stairs to his laboratory, Janowitz writes the following sentence in his screenplay: "The camera follows him up the stairs."